-In this documentation, a greater-than symbol (>) is used to separate actions within a step and items in a cross-reference path.
+In Novell documentation, a greater-than symbol (>) is used to separate actions within a step and items in a cross-reference path.

-Also, a trademark symbol $(^{\mathbb{R}}, ^{TM}, \text{etc.})$ denotes a Novell trademark.
+In this documentation, a trademark symbol ([®], [TM], etc.) denotes a Novell trademark.
 An asterisk () denotes a third-party trademark.